 I completed 33 radiation sessions and 6 months of oral chemotherapy.
-I continue to have scans regularly every 3 -4 months and as of March 2018 there has been no regrowth of my tumour.
+I continue to have scans regularly every 3-4 months and as at today there has been no regrowth of my tumour.
 I try to eat as much fresh greens and produce as I can along with some extra fruit and vegetable supplements.
 I exercise several times a week and try to meditate regularly.
 I’ve learnt a few things along the way… I don't put things off anymore.
 If you want to do something, or achieve something do it now, don't wait... get out the good china - today!

 Life is good and I intend on keeping it this way.

 I’m incredibly indebted to some really amazing people that have helped me fight my battles so far and helped grow the Foundation to what it is today.
-I’ve got a beautiful wife, Kirralee and three beautiful kids, Zac 13, Dane 10 and Bonnie 6 and they’re my motivation to make sure I tackle this cancer with everything I’ve got.
+I’ve got a beautiful wife, Kirralee and three beautiful kids, Zac, Dane and Bonnie and they’re my motivation to make sure I tackle this cancer with everything I’ve got.

-To my mate Matt Callander who lost his battle with brain cancer in 2017, along with close friend Glenn Pallister, were the inspiration and reason that the NRL - National Rugby League Beanie Round last year was the biggest charity round the NRL has seen.
+To my mate Matt Callander who lost his battle with brain cancer in 2017, along with close friend Glenn Pallister, were the inspiration and reason that the NRL - National Rugby League Beanie Round began and is now one of the biggest charity rounds the NRL has seen.
 Matt and his family took this on whilst Matt was in the middle of his own huge fight against brain cancer.
 Matt, Anne and their family are the most inspiring family I have had the honour of meeting.
 We lost an amazing bloke!
 Matt and the Callander family will forever be a big part of MHF now and in the future.

 I am inspired to work harder than ever to find answers to this disease and make this year’s Beanie for Brain Cancer campaign the biggest and best yet!
 I know that's what Matt would have wanted.
 I promise to make you proud mate!